 This will ensure that no alcohol is in your system when you begin and that the majority of amoxicillin has been properly processed by your body before you begin drinking again.

-Someone you love struggling to moderate, reduce, or stop alcohol consumption?
+Is someone you love struggling to moderate, reduce, or stop alcohol consumption?
 Do not hesitate to reach out to your doctor or a local alcohol addiction support group.
 There are many resources available for those who wish help.